exasol/bucketfs-python/doc/design/bucketpath.rst

             Writes data to a this path.

             After successfully writing to this path `exists` will yield true for this path.
+            If the file already existed it will be overwritten.

             Args:
                 data: which shall be writen to the path.

             Raises:
-                FileExistsError: if the file already exists.
                 NotAFileError: if the pathlike object is not a file path.

-                Note:
-                If you still need to write the new content, please delete the current contents first, for futher details see `rm()`.
             """

         def rm():